CHAPTER 69. FISHING IN LAKE ERIE AND BOUNDARY LAKES

 This subchapter cited in 58 Pa.
 Code § 69.1 (relating to statutory authority).

-(1) Trap nets: Up to three individuals may be licensed to fish up to six trap nets each.
+(1) Trap nets: Up to three applicants may be licensed to fish up to six trap nets each.
 Each trap net requires a separate license.

 Authority